Artificial turf: Tennis

 Carpet has been used as a surface for indoor tennis courts for decades, though the first carpets used were more similar to home carpets than a synthetic grass.
 After the introduction of AstroTurf, it came to be used for tennis courts, both indoor and outdoor, though only a small minority of courts use the surface.
 Both infill and non-infill versions are used, and are typically considered medium-fast to fast surfaces under the International Tennis Federation's classification scheme.
 A distinct form found in tennis is an "artificial clay" surface, which seeks to simulate a clay court by using a very short pile carpet with an infill of the same loose aggregate used for clay courts that rises above the carpet fibers.

 Tennis courts such as Wimbledon are considering using an artificial hybrid grass to replace their natural lawn courts.
 Such systems incorporate synthetic fibers into natural grass to create a more durable surface on which to play.
 Such hybrid surfaces are currently used for some association football stadiums, including Wembley Stadium.

 Golf

 Synthetic turf can also be used in the golf industry, such as on driving ranges, putting greens and even in some circumstances tee boxes.
 For low budget courses, particularly those catering to casual golfers, synthetic putting greens offer the advantage of being a relatively cheap alternative to installing and maintaining grass greens, but are much more similar to real grass in appearance and feel compared to sand greens which are the traditional alternative surface.
 Because of the vast areas of golf courses and the damage from clubs during shots, it is not feasible to surface fairways with artificial turf.

+Pesäpallo

+Though all pesäpallo teams in the higher leagues (including Superpesis) play on clay courts, several teams' stadiums use carpet-type artificial grass below the clay.